quiltdata/quilt/README.md

 3. **Faster analysis** -** **Serialized data loads 5 to 20 times faster than files.
 Moreover, specialized storage formats like Apache Parquet minimize I/O bottlenecks so that tools like Presto DB and Hive run faster.
 4. **Collaboration and transparency **- Data likes to be shared.
 Quilt offers a centralized data warehouse for finding and sharing data sets.

-To learn more about the motivations behind Quilt, read [Manage data like code](https://blog.quiltdata.com/its-time-to-manage-data-like-source-code-3df04cd312b8), or [Data packages for fast, reproducible analysis](https://blog.quiltdata.com/data-packages-for-fast-reproducible-python-analysis-c74b78015c7f) on our blog.
+To learn more about the motivations behind Quilt, read [Manage data like code](https://blog.quiltdata.com/its-time-to-manage-data-like-source-code-3df04cd312b8), or [Data packages for fast, reproducible analysis](https://blog.quiltdata.com/data-packages-for-fast-reproducible-python-analysis-c74b78015c7f) on the Quilt blog.